-When one is stuck in a rut with no where to turn, whether that is in a dead end intimate relationship, job, or some emotionally or physically draining activity, it can be a challenge trying to free yourself and obtain what you really want out of life—your true calling.
+When one is stuck in a rut with nowhere to turn, whether that is in a dead-end intimate relationship, job, or some emotionally or physically draining activity, it can be a challenge.
+Trying to free yourself and obtain what you really want out of life—your true calling, is not easy!

 Part of discovering what one’s true calling is means saying goodbye to toxic individuals, taking risks, and getting out of your comfort zone.
 Like with anything we want to find out more about, there is a process.